 - What materials are available to your learners post-training?
 Is there a process for their learning to continue outside of the classroom?

 - Are you ready to respond to requests of extra training required, or extra practice time for those learners who may take more time with the material to retain it?

-Ideally, I would limit all classes to four hour blocks, and require end users to attend each four hour block of training with at least one day off in-between.
+Ideally, I would limit all classes to four hour blocks.
+In addition, I’d require end users to attend each four-hour block of training with at least one day off in-between.
 This would prevent cognitive overload and allow time for memories to convert from short-term to long-term, making it easier to recall information in their second session.
 Each day they return, their recall will strengthen as they incorporate and apply new information with material from previous lessons, better preparing them for when they need to perform on their own.
-(You can find more information about helping convert short-term memory to long-term memory here.)

 Setting up lesson plans for effective classroom training can be tricky.
 I use a fairly straightforward outline:

 - Review the Big Picture